An O(n) person in an O(log n) world

 As for me:

-- I was a co-founder at Ark.com, a search engine for social network profiles.
+- I was a co-founder at Ark.com, a search engine for social network profiles that was also YCombinator-funded.
 This was the only thing I did worthy of a Wikipedia page (that probably should have been purged years ago).

-- Before this, I was a co-founder of Popcuts, a Y Combinator startup and a past winner of the SXSW Startup Accelerator in the Music category, which attempted to use social and financial incentives to let users predict the next hit indie song.
+- I was a co-founder of Popcuts, a Y Combinator startup and a past winner of the SXSW Startup Accelerator in the Music category, which attempted to use social and financial incentives to let users predict the next hit indie song.
 At Popcuts, I designed and implemented most of the backend infrastructure, as well as some of the algorithms for identifying and incentivizing early adopters of hit songs.

-- Before that, I worked on some exciting stuff at ( the now woefully defunct ) Yahoo!
+- Before all of that startup fun, I worked on some exciting stuff at ( the now woefully defunct ) Yahoo!
 Research Berkeley with some amazing people.

-In my academic life, I was a Ph.D. student in Information at UC Berkeley, pursuing various interests in search & information retrieval.
+In my former academic life, I was a Ph.D. student in Information at UC Berkeley, pursuing various interests in search & information retrieval.
 I received a Master’s degree in Information from UC Berkeley in 2008, and a bachelor’s degree in Computer Science from Northwestern University in 2006.